Wolfsburg

-Wolfsburg (/de/; Eastphalian: Wulfsborg) is the fifth-largest city in the German state of Lower Saxony, on the river Aller 75 km east of Hanover and 230 km west of Berlin.
+Wolfsburg (/de/; Eastphalian: Wulfsborg) is the fifth-largest city in the German state of Lower Saxony.
+It lies on the river Aller, 75 km east of Hanover and 230 km west of Berlin.

 Wolfsburg is famous as the location of Volkswagen AG's headquarters and, until it was overtaken by Tesla Gigafactory Texas in 2022, the world's biggest car plant.
-The Autostadt is a visitor attraction next to the Volkswagen factory that features the company's model range: Audi, Bentley, Bugatti, Ducati, Lamborghini, MAN, Neoplan, Porsche, Scania, SEAT, Škoda Auto and Volkswagen Commercial Vehicles.
+The Autostadt is a visitor attraction next to the Volkswagen factory that features the company's model range: Audi, Bentley, Ducati, Lamborghini, Porsche, SEAT, Škoda Auto and Volkswagen Commercial Vehicles.
 Wolfsburg is one of the few German cities built during the first half of the 20th century as a planned city.
 From its founding on 1 July 1938 as a home for workers producing the KdF-Wagen until 25 May 1945, the city was called Stadt des KdF-Wagens bei Fallersleben.
 In 1972, the population first exceeded 100,000.
 In 2019, the GRP was €188,453 per capita.